xayon40-12/ImplHydro/README.md

 ### Input format

-The `implhydro` code expect the input data to be formated in the same way that `trento` output its readable format (hdf5 is not supported).
+The `implhydro` code expect the input data to be formated in the same way that `trento` outputs its readable format (hdf5 is not supported).
 The data files should be stored in a folder that starts by the letter 's' followed by the number of cells in the X-Y directions, where the X and Y directions must have the same number of cells.
 For instance, for a 100 by 100 cells lattice, the data files should be stored in a folder called `s100`.
 The data files should be named by a number with left zero padding followed by the `.dat` file extension.
 For instance, in the case where 100 initial conditions are stored, the first file would be `00.dat` and the last one `99.dat`.

 #### 2+1D matrix format